blakeblackshear/frigate/docs/docs/integrations/api.md

 HTTP Live Streaming Video on Demand URL for the specified event.
 Can be viewed in an application like VLC.

-### `GET /vod/event/<event-id>/index.m3u8`

-HTTP Live Streaming Video on Demand URL for the specified event.
-Can be viewed in an application like VLC.

 ### `GET /vod/<camera>/start/<start-timestamp>/end/<end-timestamp>/index.m3u8`

 HTTP Live Streaming Video on Demand URL for the camera with the specified time range.
 Can be viewed in an application like VLC.